 First Steps from Buton

 Ridho graduated with a Grade Point Average (GPA) of 3.94 after four years of study, earning him the title of cum laude.
-His journey from Buton Island to graduation taught him that dreams that are nurtured can become reality.
+His journey from Buton Island to graduation taught him that nurtured dreams can become reality.
 A humble family background and limited access did not deter him.
 He convinced his parents that scholarship opportunities could be the path to continuing his studies.
-His determination paid off, as he was admitted to the Accounting Programme at FEB UGM with the support of the KIP-Kuliah scholarship.
+His determination paid off, as he was admitted to the Accounting Program at FEB UGM with the support of the KIP-Kuliah scholarship.

 “At first, my parents were a bit worried because they had no idea about sending their child this far for education.
 However, after I explained the scholarship opportunities and potential income from various other sources, such as competitions, committee work, and teaching assistantships, my parents became more at ease,” he shared on Wednesday (26/11/2025) after his graduation ceremony at Grha Sabha Pramana UGM.

-“When participating in national competitions, I realised that my learning opportunities would be much broader if I moved away from home, and I chose FEB UGM,” he said.
+“When participating in national competitions, I realized that my learning opportunities would be much broader if I moved away from home, and I chose FEB UGM,” he said.

 Growing up at FEB

 He also shared his reasons for choosing FEB UGM.
-According to him, FEB UGM is the right place because it has various advantages, one of which is AACSB international accreditation.
-He believes that this advantage will have a significant impact on the quality of student learning and the capabilities of its graduates.
+According to him, FEB UGM is the right place because it offers various advantages, including AACSB international accreditation.
+He believes this advantage will significantly improve the quality of student learning and the capabilities of its graduates.
 In addition, the diverse environment of UGM and Yogyakarta convinced him that he would gain a richer learning experience.

-During his studies, Ridho admitted that he did not encounter any significant obstacles that hindered his studies.
+During his studies, Ridho admitted that he did not encounter any significant obstacles.
 This is because FEB UGM strongly supports and facilitates students in both academic and non-academic fields.
 However, his educational journey was not always easy.
 July 2023 was a difficult month for him because his mother passed away due to heart disease.
-Ridho remembers that his mother was someone who always believed that he could accomplish anything.
+Ridho remembers that his mother always believed he could accomplish anything.

 “During my last phone call with my mother, I told her that I was late in submitting one of my final exam assignments because I had overlooked the deadline.
 However, she reassured me that everything would be alright,” he recalled.

 Even so, Ridho continued to do his best in his studies.
-He also emphasised the importance of understanding one’s own interests and desires, rather than imitating the choices of others.
-This is because, by pursuing what you truly enjoy, the learning process becomes more enjoyable, and the results are usually more optimal.
+He also emphasized the importance of understanding one’s own interests and desires rather than imitating others’ choices.
+This is because pursuing what you truly enjoy makes the learning process more enjoyable, and the results are usually more optimal.
 Furthermore, making more friends during college is also an essential factor in supporting a smooth academic experience.

 Keeping Dreams Alive